cwdeee/trust-network-guidelines/docs/materials.md

 - May not be representative of the language
 - The cut-off points will be somewhat arbitrary

+##### Word frequency
-##### Frequency: There is an argument for excluding words with particularly low frequency, as these will be unknown to many participants.
+There is an argument for excluding words with particularly low frequency, as these will be unknown to many participants.

 - The experimenter can base the cut-off on written or spoken word frequency.
 Although they correlate, there is some dissociation between them.
 - One should expect higher error rates if many low-frequency words are included.
 Rarely used words will likely be categorised as "not-a-word".
 - It may be advisable to select the words so that one can check if the frequency effect is present in the collected data.
 This will provide a sanity check.
 The frequency effect is generally observable when the frequency lies between 0 and 2, in log-frequency per million.

-##### Length (letters, phonemes, syllables)
+##### Word length (letters, phonemes, syllables)

 - There may be pragmatic reasons for excluding very long words (i.e., making sure they fit on the screen)
-- There may be physiological reasons for excluding very long words (i.e., making sure the word fits the size of the retina, thus restricting the need for eye movements; an Empirical length restriction estimate would be 7 or fewer letters; e.g., see Kliegl et al., 2004)
+- There may be physiological reasons for excluding very long words (i.e., making sure the word fits the size of the retina, thus restricting the need for eye movements; an Empirical length restriction estimate would be 7 or fewer letters; e.g., see [Kliegl et al., 2004](https://doi.org/10.1080/09541440340000213)
 - One should be mindful that this may lead to a non-representative sample of words, such as a disproportionate exclusion of compound words and low-frequency words.
 - Furthermore, there is no agreed-upon cut-off at which one would exclude words.
 - Length covaries with many other variables, such as orthographic neighbourhood (long words have very few orthographic neighbours, if any).
 In selecting the length range, one should consider the extent to which length covaries with variables one is interested in.
-- Opinion taken by some previous studies (e.g., Sally Andrews, https://doi.org/10.1037/0278-7393.15.5.802) is to restrict the items to one word length, e.g., using only monosyllabic four-letter words.
+- Opinion taken by some previous studies (e.g., [Andrews, 1989](https://doi.org/10.1037/0278-7393.15.5.802) or [Fu & Gagl, 2025](https://doi.org/10.1162/jocn_a_02301)) is to restrict the items to one word length, e.g., using only monosyllabic four-letter words.

 ##### Orthographic similarity/familiarity